Kmeakin/walrus-report/src/10-introduction.md

   accessible to programmers without a grounding in programming language theory.

 Our language does not fill any of those niches.
-It is intended to be a "general purpose" language for writing commandline or desktop applications, the kind of task for which one might use languages such as Java or Go.
+It is intended to be a "general purpose" language for writing command-line or desktop applications, the kind of task for which one might use languages such as Java or Go.

 ### Correctness